-For over 30 years, I have been a professional consultant, senior executive and angel investor and I’d like to think I’ve seen it all.
-I’m frequently reminded how wrong I am, of course, as every year brings on a new experience of some kind that shows me that the world is changing faster than I can keep up.
-I was reflecting recently on the various words of wisdom that have affected my life and career.
-From the many that I have collected, here are ten great business quotes that can be applied everyday.
+For over 30 years, we have been professional consultants, senior executives and angel investors and I’d like to think we’ve seen it all.
+We’re frequently reminded how wrong we are, of course, as every year brings on a new experience of some kind that shows us that the world is changing faster than we can keep up.
+We were reflecting recently on the various words of wisdom that have affected our lives and careers.
+From the many that we have collected, here are ten great business quotes that can be applied every day.

 “We Become What We Think About”

 – Earl Nightingale

 Recorded originally on vinyl in 1956, Earl Nightingale offered profound wisdom what he called The Strangest Secret, which has since sold well over 1 million copies.
 This Strangest Secret taught me that above all else, we design our own lives through our attitudes, thoughts, and expectations.
 While we may not always get what we want out of life, we get what we expect in the long run.